Missile kills at least 52 at crowded Ukrainian train station

 American and Slovak officials said the U.S. will then deploy a Patriot missile system to Slovakia.

-Heger accompanied von der Leyen and EU foreign policy chief Josep Borrell to Kyiv, part of efforts to signal the EU’s support for Ukraine.
-After meeting with Zelenskyy on Friday, von der Leyen provided the Ukrainian president with a questionnaire that is a first step for applying for EU membership.
+After meeting with Zelenskyy on Friday, during which he urged the EU to impose a full embargo on Russian oil and gas, von der Leyen provided him with a questionnaire that is a first step for applying for EU membership.

-In anticipation of intensified attacks by Russian forces elsewhere, hundreds of Ukrainians fled villages that were either under attack or occupied in the southern regions of Mykolaiv and Kherson.
+Elsewhere, in anticipation of intensified attacks by Russian forces, hundreds of Ukrainians fled villages that were either under fire or occupied in the southern regions of Mykolaiv and Kherson.

-“They are waiting for a big battle,” said Marina Morozova, who had fled Kherson with her husband.
-Kherson was the first major city to fall to the Russians and is the scene of continued fighting.
+In the northeast’s Kharkiv, Lidiya Mezhiritska stood in the wreckage of her home after overnight missile strikes turned it to rubble.

-Morozova, 69, said only Russian television and radio was available there.
-The Russians handed out humanitarian aid, she said, and filmed the distribution.
+“The ‘Russian world,’ as they say,” she said, wryly invoking Putin’s nationalist justification for invading Ukraine.
+“People, children, old people, women are dying.
+I don’t have a machine gun.
+I would definitely go (fight), regardless of age.”

 Anna reported from Bucha, Ukraine.
 Robert Burns in Washington, Jill Lawless and Danica Kirka in London and Associated Press journalists around the world contributed to this report.